List of South Korean inventions and discoveries: Alternative medicine

-Koryo hand acupuncture is a modern system of acupuncture, created by Yu Tae-u in the 1970s, in which the hand represents the entire body and is needled or stimulated during treatment.
+Koryo hand acupuncture is a newer system of acupuncture, created by Yu Tae-u in the 1970s, in which the hand represents the entire body and is needled or stimulated during treatment.
 Hand acupuncture is popular among the general population as a form of self-medication in Korea, and has adherents in Japan and North America; it is also popular among overseas Koreans.
 Korean hand acupuncture is different from American hand reflexology, another form of alternative medicine.